Compositional Semantics for Open Vocabulary Spatio-semantic Representations: Results

 \subsection{Experimental results 1: $z^*$ from random semantics}

 Here we provide results and findings for $z^*$ representing sets $\mathcal{Z}$ of randomly sampled semantics $z$.
-Table~\ref{tab:exp_1_expectation_delta} shows the expected similarity between $z^*$ and object description semantics $z$ is always higher than for unrelated semantics $z'$.
-The results verifies that $z^*$ for all embedding distributions and object description sizes $K$ satisfy Definition~\ref{def:compositionality} for compositional embeddings.
-Table~\ref{tab:exp_1_separation} shows lower bound separability of related $z \in \mathcal{Z}$ and non-related semantics $z' \in \mathcal{Z'}$ by $z^*$.
-All embedding spaces allow reliable separability for small object descriptions $K \le 3$.
+Table~\ref{tab:exp_1_expectation_delta} shows the expected similarity between optimal $z^*$ \eqref{eq:optimal_comp_sem_centroid} and object description semantics $z$ is always higher than for unrelated semantics $z'$.
+The results verifies that $z^*$ for all embedding distributions and object description sizes $K$ satisfy Definition~\ref{def:compositionality} and Theorem~\ref{theorem:discoverability} for finding the optimal $z^*$.
+Table~\ref{tab:exp_1_separation} shows lower bound separability of related $z \in \mathcal{Z}$ and non-related semantics $z' \in \mathcal{Z'}$ by $z^*$, verifying Theorem~\ref{theorem:prob_of_compositionality}.
+All embedding spaces allow reliable separability for small object descriptions $K \le 3$, verifying Proposition~\ref{proposition:discoverability_2} for finding $z^*$ for non-uniform distributions.
 For intermediate descriptions $K \le 5$ separability of CLIP embeddings reduces to chance.
 SBERT maintains strong separability.
 Only ideal uniform distributions achieve perfect separability for large descriptions $K \le 10$.
 Table~\ref{tab:exp_1_large_dim} shows that sufficiently high-dimensional uniformly distributed embedding spaces can represent very large object descriptions of size $K \le 100$ with perfect separability.
 Note that largest 4096 dimension embedding space equals the ResNet output embedding map dimension~\cite{he2016resnet}.
 The probabilistic bound~\eqref{eq:prob_of_compositionality} accurately predict the empirical separation probability result for uniform distributions.
 The bound fails for highly non-uniform distributions as expected.
 Figure~\ref{fig:exp_1} visualizes embedding similarity distributions for different embedding spaces and object descriptions sizes $K$.
 Figure~\ref{fig:exp_1_high-dim} shows how increasing dimensionality gradually improves separability.